kekoziar/shell-novice-custom/_episodes/02-filedir.md

 > on the `cd` command.

 To understand what a 'home directory' is, let's have a look at how the file system as a whole is organized.
-For the sake of this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
-After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

-On Nelle's computer, the filesystem looks like this:
+On my computer, the filesystem looks like this: (switch to windows explorer)

-![The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](../fig/filesystem.svg)

 At the top is the **root directory** that holds everything else.
-We refer to it using a slash character, `/`, on its own;
+Some representations will refer to the root directory using a slash character, `/`, on its own;
 this character is the leading slash in `/Users/nelle`.

 Inside that directory are several other directories: